You are listening to the Sean Hannity Radio Show Podcast.

 All right, we continue.

-Jay Sekulow, Chief Counsel, American Center for Law and Justice.
+Jay Seculo, Chief Counsel, American Center for Law and Justice, Counsel to the President.

-And he says, while the mainstream news media hunts for evidence of Trump Russia collusion, the public record shows the Democrats have willfully used Moscow disinformation to influence the presidential election against Donald Trump and attack his administration.
+And he says, while the mainstream news media hunts for evidence of Trump-Russia collusion, the public record shows the Democrats have willfully used Moscow disinformation to influence the presidential election against Donald Trump and attack his administration.

-And fusion GPS distributed the dossier among Democrats and journalists, and the information fell into the hands of the FBI, and then Comey wanted to hire this guy crying out loud.
+And Fusion GPS distributed the dossier among Democrats and journalists and the information fell into the hands of the FBI and then Comey wanted to hire this guy, crying out loud.

-So the same Democrats condemning the Russian election interference, and you know, they're advancing all this fake news, phony news themselves.
+So the same Democrats condemning the Russian election interference and, you know, they're advancing all this fake news, phony news themselves.

 Well, and here's the thing.

-I mean, I don't think we've even seen the tip of the iceberg on the fusion GPS matter.
+I mean, I don't think we've even seen the tip of the iceberg on the Fusion GPS matter.

-I I really don't.
+I really don't.

-And then of course you've got the whole relationship between Fusion GPS and the Russian lawyer.
+And then, of course, you've got the whole relationship between Fusion GPS and the Russian lawyer.

-Again, another another link in the in the chain here.
+Again, another link in the chain here.

 So there's a lot more to see on this.